-SUDAN continues to have a disproportionately negative influence in the Committee, indulging in extensive questioning of all kinds of human rights organisations from the North and South, and opposing them in voting situations.
+SUDAN once had a disproportionately negative influence in the Committee, indulging in extensive questioning of all kinds of human rights organisations from the North and South.
+With a change of delegate it appeared to pass the baton on to South Africa.
+That said, Sudan continues to have an interest in questioning the source of funding an applicant receives.
 Sudan has supported human rights organisations that have been questioned by the United States (US) or Israel because of alleged terrorist links.
+In almost all votes held in the Committee 2015 - early 2017 to grant or to withdraw accreditation from NGOs, Sudan has voted for denial or withdrawal of accreditation.

-BURUNDI rarely spoke during its 2010 to 2014 tenure.
-When applications were pushed to a vote, it tended to side with the countries that were vocally hostile to civil society.
-However, the delegation has also been absent or abstained in the past on LGBTI applications.
+BURUNDI very rarely intervenes during Committee sessions.
+When applications are pushed to a vote, it tends to side with the countries that were vocally hostile to civil society.
+However, the delegation has also been absent or abstained in the past on applications related to organisations working on sexual and reproductive rights or the rights of LGBTI people.